RoyalVeterinaryCollege/VetCompassClient/README.md

 ICodingSession session = client.StartCodingSession(new CodingSubject { CaseNumber = "fluffy01",IsFemale = true,VeNomSpeciesCode = 1232}, timeoutMilliseconds:700);
 Task<VeNomQueryResponse> futureResults = session.QueryAsync(new VeNomQuery("hit by car"));
 ```
-* You need to arrange a shared secret & clientId Guid with the VetCompass developers
-* Contact RVC to generate these details.
-This is necessary in order to authenticate your client (which is done via [HMAC](http://www.thebuzzmedia.com/designing-a-secure-rest-api-without-oauth-authentication) )

 * Add a reference to the client library via nuget.
 The package is called VetCompassClient
-* When your end-user has selected a code, remember to call RegisterSelection.
-The web service relies on these calls to learn the terms that your users use
 * The asynchronous call returns a Task&lt;VeNomQueryResponse&gt;
     * The task will fault on error and this means the CodingSession should be abandoned
     * If the task is cancelled, then a timeout occurred.
 You can adjust the timeout via the Timeout property on the CodingSession
     * If your Start call timed out, you will need to create a new CodingSession
+* When your end-user has selected a code, remember to call RegisterSelection.
+The web service relies on these calls to learn the terms that your users use
+* In order to authenticate with the web services you will need to arrange a shared secret & clientId Guid with the VetCompass developers
+* Contact RVC to generate these details.
+This is necessary in order to authenticate your client (which is done via [HMAC](http://www.thebuzzmedia.com/designing-a-secure-rest-api-without-oauth-authentication) )
 * Prefer the asynchronous method in winforms/WPF application which will keep your UI responsive
 * There is an example winforms project which shows how to synchronise back to the UI thread